cppfw/prorab/wiki/TutorialBuildLibrary.md

 - *this_ldlibs* - libs passed to linker, ok to use += right a way.
 - *this_srcs* - list of sources, ok to use += right a way.

+Note: *this_ldlibs* and *this_ldflags* are separated because sometimes order of linker flags, object files and libraries matters.
+So, linker flags go first, then go object files and then go linker libs.

 After invocation of *prorab-build-lib* there are following variables defined:
 - *prorab_this_name* - resulting name of the binary file.
 - *prorab_this_symbolic_name* - name of the symbolic link to a shared library.